Updated July 2019

 There are few places where this kind of incomprehensible price tag is more evident today than when paying for college.

-In 2011, for the first time in history, the amount of money Americans owe in student loan debt has exceeded the amount we owe in credit card debt.
-As a matter of fact, as a nation, we now owe more than one trillion dollars on our student loans.
+For the first time in history, the amount of money Americans owe in student loan debt exceeds the amount we owe in credit card debt.
+As a matter of fact, as a nation, we now owe more than 1.5 trillion dollars on our student loans.

 On a personal level, you might see your own huge tuition number and ignore it because you simply can’t wrap your mind around it, or you don’t fully understand what it means for you in the long run.
 And if you are taking out student loans, the bill isn’t going to come due for several years, so you might just choose to think about it later.